robinrendle/robinrendle.com/_posts/2020-10-01-on-the-design-systems-between-us.md

 country: California
 extract: And avoiding the rabbit holes.
 ---
-Ethan Marcotte’s [latest talk](https://youtu.be/7bAETIw8lA0?t=985) is so great and I think summarizes the feeling of the whole industy/craft right now.
+Ethan Marcotte’s [latest talk](https://youtu.be/7bAETIw8lA0?t=985) is so great and I think he captures the feeling of the whole industy/craft right now.
 But the part that really stuck out to me is where Ethan argued that:

 > Creating modular components isn’t the primary goal or even the primary benefit of creating a design system.
 And what’s more, a focus on process and people always leads to more sustainable systems.